Rev. Dr. Archibald Mosley

-He is survived by his wife, brother, four daughters, eight grandchildren and five great-grandchildren.
+The Rev. Dr. Mosley graduated from Attucks High School before becoming a Marine and fighting in World War II, earning numerous awards.
+After his military service, he earned several degrees, including a master's from SIU Carbondale.
+He met his wife while at SIU and after marrying he pastored two local churches, Shaffer AME in Colp, and Bethel AME in Carbondale while teaching in area public schools.
+In 1966, his church conference sent him to Michigan where he earned several more degrees, including a doctorate, and he continued a productive career serving both the church and education.
+In 2009, he returned to Carbondale to enjoy a well-deserved retirement.

-In lieu of flowers, memorial contributions in Reverend Dr. Archibald Mosley’s name may be made to Bethel AME Church, 316 Jackson St., Carbondale, IL 62901.
+The Rev. Dr. Mosley considered his family to be his greatest accomplishment.
+He and his beloved wife, Jerolene (Thomas) Mosley, raised four daughters, Elizabeth Lewin, retired Carbondale Elementary School superintendent (husband, Peter, children, Lisa and Leslie, and grandchildren Maia and Lennox); Vicki Miller (child, Michael, and grandchildren, Anthony and Christopher); Susan Mosley-Howard (husband, Derek Howard, children, Jessica, Jacqueline, and Jonathan, and grandchild, Maria); and Teresa Sebastian (husband Steven Tunis, children George Tunis and Simone Sebastian); and a host of other relatives and many friends.

 Visitation will be from 10 a.m. to noon Saturday, Aug.
-15, in New Zion Baptist Church, Carbondale, followed by a private funeral service.
+15, in New Zion Missionary Baptist Church, Carbondale, followed by a private funeral service with the Rev. Ronald Chambers, officiating and the Rev. Rick Jackson giving the eulogy.
 Due to COVID-19 restrictions, masks and physical distancing are required.
-Interment will immediately follow the service in Oakland Cemetery in Carbondale.
+Interment with military honors will immediately follow the service in Oakland Cemetery in Carbondale.

 Obituaries Newsletter